hboday/AttendanceCGB/README.md

 Continue as follows:

 10. In the terminal, run the command “bundle install”
-11. Then, run the command “rails db:migrate”
+11. Then, run the command “rails db:reset”
-12. Then, run the command “rails db:seed”
+12. Then, run the command “rails db:migrate”
 13. Then run, “yarn add sass”
 14. Then run, “yarn add esbuild”
+15. Then run, "yarn add stimulus-flatpickr@beta"
-15. Then run, “bin/dev” to run the server
+16. Then run, “bin/dev” to run the server

 To manually open a locally stored file: